Also see: Music Box/Fonda: interior views

 1974 - The Pix boxoffice during the run of "Lenny" and "Save The Tiger."
 Thanks to Ken McIntyre for locating the photo.

 1970s - Another boxoffice view from the Pix days.
-Thanks to Ken McIntyre for the photo on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for sharing the photo with the private Facebook group Photos of Los Angeles.

 1975 - Looking east toward the Pix.
 Thanks to John Stewart for his photo, one of fourteen appearing in his Los Angeles Theaters set on Flickr.
 John is the long-time projectionist at the Austin Paramount.
 Thanks also to John's friend Mike Hume for advising of the collection.